MartinDobos22/Draw-application/README.md

 index.html: the main HTML file for the application<br />
 styles/: a directory containing the SASS files for styling the application<br />
 js/: a directory containing the JavaScript files for the application<br />
-images/: a directory containing images used in the application<br />
 LICENSE: the license for the application<br />

 Contribution